Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 The comfort is excellent, with plush earpads filled with memory foam and dressed in pleather.
 Ear cups are rotatable and can also fold, saving more space in your backpack.

 The amount of battery life is very generous, providing you with up to 60 hours of playback or 40 hours of music playing with active noise cancellation.
+If you don’t want to use Bluetooth mode, you can always use included wire and AUX port.

-The latter does a good job blocking constant ambient noise such as bus or plane engines and home appliances.
+Noise cancelling headphones do a good job blocking constant ambient noise such as bus or plane engines and home appliances.

 For a bit more money, see the best Bluetooth headphones under $100.